ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-3-1.md

-# Understanding the Importance of a Growth Mindset in Strategic Thinking

 In this chapter, we will explore the significance of having a growth mindset in strategic thinking.
 A growth mindset is a belief that intelligence and abilities can be developed through dedication, effort, and continuous learning.
 When applied to strategic thinking, a growth mindset becomes an essential tool for personal and professional growth, enabling individuals to navigate uncertainties, embrace challenges, and achieve higher levels of success.